Governikus/AusweisApp/docs/sdk/messages.rst

 ACCESS_RIGHTS
 ^^^^^^^^^^^^^
-This message will be send by AusweisApp2 once the authentication is started by :ref:`run_auth` and the AusweisApp2 got the certificate from the service.
+This message will be sent by AusweisApp2 once the authentication is started by :ref:`run_auth` and the AusweisApp2 got the certificate from the service.

 If your application receives this message you can call :ref:`set_access_rights`